Rugby World Cup

 CNN/SI - TV

 NFL Gear Store

 Click here if you have a question for Anthony Poindexter.
 He'll answer a question or two in each week's diary entry.

-Virginia safety Anthony Poindexter is projected as a first-round pick in April's NFL Draft.
+Virginia defensive back Anthony Poindexter is projected as a first-round pick in April's NFL Draft.
 Check back for his weekly diary entries every Saturday at CNNSI.com.

 Copyright © 1999 CNN/SI.
 A Time Warner Company.